 Do you have any fun game suggestions for tweens and teens?

 Games and activities can be a great way to make dinner more exciting.
-For creative tweens and teens who like to tell stories, try our Write a Story Together activity.
+For creative tweens and teens who like to tell stories, try our Story Starters activity.
 Going around the table, each family member adds a few sentences to a story, allowing the family to write a tale together.
 The story can start off as simply as, “Once upon a time, there was a boy who lived in a small house” or “Once upon a time, there was a girl who liked to climb trees.”

 “Two Truths and a Tall Tale” is another creative game that often provides hilarious conversation.
 Each family member tells three stories about their day or about themselves, only one of which is true.
 Everyone must guess which story is real and which ones are invented.